 The IRB Chair and the HRPP review IRB membership composition to determine the need for new members at least annually.
 Changes in membership are promptly reported to the OHRP and the ORSP by the IRB Chair.
 IRB members, Department Chairs and others may forward nominations to the IO, the HRPP, or the IRB Chair.
 The decision to select new members is made by the IRB Chair in consultation with the IO and the HRPP.
 Appointments are made for a renewable four-year period with any reappointment or removal made by written notification.
 Members may resign by written notification to the Chair.
 When there is a need for particular expertise, the appointment and function of alternate members will be the same as IRB members.
-The role of the alternate member is to serve as a voting member and attend meetings when the regular member will receive and review the same materials prior to the IRB meeting.
+The role of the alternate member is to serve as a voting member and attend meetings when the regular member is unavailable.
+When an alternate member substitutes for a primary member, the alternate member will receive and review the same materials prior to the IRB meeting.
 The IRB roster will identify the primary member(s) for whom each alternate member may substitute.
-The alternate member will not be counted as a voting member and substitute.
-The alternate member will not be counted as a voting member and substitute.
-The alternate member will not be counted as a voting member and primary member.
+The alternate member will not be counted as a voting member unless the primary member is absent.
+IRB minutes will document when an alternate member replaces a primary member.